HewlettPackard/swarm-learning/README.md

 ![Swarm_components_architecture](./docs/User/GUID-E80D248E-E754-498E-99D6-67508092F779-high.png)

 Swarm Learning framework is made up of various components known as nodes, such as Swarm Learning (SL) nodes, Swarm Network (SN) nodes, Swarm Learning Command Interface (SWCI) nodes, and Swarm Operator (SWOP) nodes.
 Each node of Swarm Learning is modularized and runs in a separate container.
-The nodes in this illustration represent different Swarm Learning functionality rather than physical server nodes.
+The **nodes represent different Swarm Learning _functionality_ and not physical server nodes**.

 -   SL nodes run the core of Swarm Learning.
 An SL node works in collaboration with all the other SL nodes in the network.
 It regularly shares its learnings with the other nodes and incorporates their insights.
 SL nodes act as an interface between the user model application and other Swarm Learning components.
 SL nodes take care of distributing and merging model weights in a secured way.